 October 4th, 2019

-University students face a vast array of stressors which impact their academic performance.
+University students face a vast array of stressors that impact their academic performance.
 State Anxiety has been associated with lower overall test performance in student populations.
 To investigate how we may be able to reduce such State Anxiety with a minimally intrusive intervention, I conducted a study where university students measured their State Anxiety before and after engaging with a 3-minute mindfulness intervention.

 I feel fortunate to have had this piece of research published by [X]position, a multidisciplinary academic journal.
 The full manuscript is open for access and available for download here.